Setting up and maintaining a Register of Registrable Controllers (RORC)

 A: Companies, foreign companies and Limited Liability Partnerships (LLPs) must send a notice to their directors and each member of the company who directly hold one or more voting shares in the company and where the total votes attached to the share(s) is not less than 5% of the total votes attached to all the voting shares in the company (for companies), or to managers and partners (for LLPs) to confirm if they are controllers or know anyone who is a controller.
 For the majority of the entities, the controllers are likely to be the shareholders / partners.

-Companies, foreign companies and LLPs are advised to send a notice annually to their directors and each member of the company who directly hold one or more voting shares in the company and where the total votes attached to the share(s) is not less than 5% of the total votes attached to all the voting shares in the company, or to managers and partners to confirm if they are the controllers; or if they are aware of any other controllers.
+Companies, foreign companies and LLPs must send a notice annually to their directors and each member of the company who directly hold one or more voting shares in the company and where the total votes attached to the share(s) is not less than 5% of the total votes attached to all the voting shares in the company, or to managers and partners to confirm if they are the controllers; or if they are aware of any other controllers.

 Q Are shareholders who own more than 25% of the entity’s shares considered controllers?
 Must their particulars be recorded in the RORC?